arviz-devs/GSoD/2021/viz_evaluation.md

   writing the report and why do you think we should hire you.
 Make sure to emphasize how you meet the job requirements (described above): publications in data viz, involvement with open source projects...

+* Tentative timeline

+  Outline of the timeline of your planned work.